-Every Newport household gets a voucher for free disposal of one bulky item (mattress, couch, appliance, etc.) each year.
+Every Newport household receives a voucher for free disposal of one bulky item (couch, appliance, tire, etc.) each year.
 Vouchers are distributed in the City of Newport’s spring newsletter to residents.
-Bring your voucher and item to dispose to the R&E Center for free disposal.
+Bring your voucher and item to dispose of to the R&E Center for free disposal.
 Additional items can be disposed of for a fee.

-Current renovations at the R&E Center will include new educational space and a redesigned tour program.
-Once complete, residents, community groups and schools can visit and learn about how waste is managed in the East Metro and how to better prevent, reuse and recycle waste.
+Residents, community groups, educational groups, professional groups and schools can visit and learn about how waste is managed in the region and how to better reduce, reuse and recycle waste.
 Virtual tours are available as well.
 Click here to learn more and request a tour.

 Staff are also available to present at community meetings about what happens at the R&E Center.
 Contact us at firstname.lastname@example.org to schedule.

-Is the R&E Center the source of all objectionable odors in Newport?
-No. Thirteen other Minnesota Pollution Control Agency (MPCA) air-permitted facilities operate within a one-mile radius of the R&E Center, including operations such as animal rendering, hide processing and tanning, a veterinary hospital crematorium, large-scale composting, and large-scale food production.
+Thirteen other Minnesota Pollution Control Agency air-permitted facilities operate within a one-mile radius of the R&E Center, including operations such as animal rendering, hide processing and tanning, a veterinary hospital crematorium, large-scale composting, and large-scale food production.
 Each of these facilities has its own unique odors.